Supervisors select Sonoma Valley campus to take homeless residents from Santa Rosa trail camp

-The replacement camp will sit on northern end of Sonoma Valley across from the affluent Oakmont community, about nine miles from the heart of the trail camp in central Santa Rosa.
+The replacement camp will sit on the northern end of Sonoma Valley across from the affluent Oakmont community, about 9 ?miles from the heart of the trail camp in central Santa Rosa.

 County officials began providing notice Sunday to trail residents of plans to clear the camp, marking Jan.
 31 as the deadline.
 To legally displace the campers, however, the county must provide sufficient replacement shelter, and even after Tuesday it appears to be short.

 It has 60 available shelter beds, 60 spaces at the sanctioned camp, and up to 24 beds at two properties the Board of Supervisors formally acted to purchase on Tuesday, at a cost of more than $2 million.